Gunman Fatally Wounded in Cayce Homes During Confrontation with MNPD Officer

 Zoomed and slow motion version of above clip

 :20—Lippert draws pistol

-:22—Clemmons drops gun on pavement a 2nd time & Lippert kicks at it & Clemmons arm
+:22—Clemmons drops gun on pavement a second time and Lippert kicks at it and Clemmons arm